How to start an online store

 You also need to make a decision about the type of business you want to start.
 Will it be a sole proprietorship, a private limited company, a public company, a partnership or something else?
-Making the right decision can be a choice involving tax efficiency and liability.
+This decision will influence your taxes and liability.

 For example, in the Netherlands a sole proprietor can claim various tax allowances, making a part of your profit tax-free.
-And the profit made by a private limited company is subject to corporation tax, which is a significantly lower rate than income tax.
+The profit made by a private limited company is subject to corporation tax, which is a significantly lower rate than income tax.

-But as a sole proprietor, you are personally liable for your company debts, while if you operate your business as a private limited company the company assets and your private capital are separate.
+As a sole proprietor, you are personally liable for your company debts.
+If you operate your own business as a private limited company the company assets and your private capital are separate.

-With regards to the business and/or domain name, try to find something that, one day, can also work in other countries, especially in countries where they speak a different language.
-If you start your online business for example in the Netherlands under a very typical Dutch name, later on, it may be hard to get your foot in the door in another market in Europe.
-It’s the reason why Dutch shipping platform Jet Verzendt (translation: “Jet Ships”) changed its name into the more international-sounding brand KeenDelivery in 2017.
+With regards to the business and/or domain name, try to find one that, one day, can also work in other countries and different languages.
+If you start your business in the Netherlands, for example, under a very typical Dutch name it may be hard to enter another market in Europe.
+This is the reason why Dutch shipping platform Jet Verzendt (translation: “Jet Ships”) changed its name into the more international-sounding brand KeenDelivery in 2017.

-Try to find a business name that also works in other countries, in case you start an online store abroad.
+Try to find a business name that also works in other countries, in case you will launch an online store abroad.